alfrdmalr/walktour/README.md

 It also serves as the default position when the element targeted by a `Step`'s `selector` property cannot be found.
 If a content agnostic, centered tooltip is desired, it's generally best to **not** request it using the `orientationPreferences` option.
 Instead, specifiy that `Step`'s `selector` property value to `null` or `undefined`, or simply omit the property altogether.
+It is also currently recommended that `disableAutoScroll: false` be included to combat any scrolling inconsistencies:

+`{... selector: null, description: "This tooltip is centered, disableAutoScroll: true, ...}`

 ### Examples